shjung84/shjung84/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning iOS, Swift.
+- 🌱 I’m currently learning something new.

 <!--